 The creative construct somehow will be related to the habitat of the maker.
 The value of the creation, if any, is linked to its physical situation.
 So, an outsider environment is not meant to be shown in another physical environment.
-(Transport of course can be organized to show an item or set of items on an occasional exposition, or to save a creation when the site is in danger of demolishment, by bringing items to a safer place, like a museum.
-Some observers see this as a degradation of its value).

 The term redefine is a special one, because by the creative activity the maker gives the spot another aspect.
 For the maker that aspect somehow will be meaningful: covering the house with mosaic, making statues and exposing them in the garden, painting the outside of the house in a decorative way, building towers, cathedrals, replica of famous monuments...

 Of course it could be interesting to discuss why someone starts making an environment.
 But, as I have noted, in many cases the makers themselves do not know this, as if it they just stumbled into the project.
 So, I will refrain from talking too much about meaning or intention and I will not give interpretations of what a maker might have meant or intended, or speculate about his or hers psychological condition, unless there are credible reports about that condition (and even then these reports may be conditioned by time- or culturally related factors).